hum-ler/weather/README.md

 Pull to refresh data (capped at once every 15 minutes).

-Tab the bottom panel to reveal more details.
+Tap the bottom panel to reveal weather details.

 ## Credits